-Micro-LED technology certainly sounds promising, and there are plenty of upsides that are particularly well suited to mobile products.
-Although many manufacturers are only just tuning into the benefits of OLED, high-end OEMs are almost certainly eyeing up micro-LED as their next-generation display technology.
+MicroLED technology certainly looks promising, and there are plenty of upsides that are particularly well suited to mobile products.
+Although many manufacturers are only just tuning into the benefits of OLED, high-end OEMs are almost certainly eyeing up microLED as their next-generation display technology.

 Exactly when the first products will arrive remains an unknown for now.
-Some analysts are expecting 2018 or 2019 to yield more talk about production capabilities and potential products, although it will probably take a while longer before panel manufacturers can produce meaningful volume.
+Some analysts are expecting 2018 or 2019 to yield more talk about production capabilities and potential products, although it will probably take a while longer before panel manufacturers can produce meaningful volume for smartphone products.